 As I processed my thoughts and feelings with this new information, I instinctively knew I was going to be okay.
 Is it age that helps us put things into perspective?
 Or is it because I subconsciously prepared myself for this news all along?
 It may have been that I was satisfied before pregnancy and knew to be grateful for the life I already have.

-Immediately I thought, if it was going to happen this way, I am glad it happened this early.
-I am sure much of this reaction is due to the fact that I am blessed with two children already.
-Although it was disappointing to learn I will not be having a third child, I was practical enough to realize that this time, it was not meant to be.
+Immediately I thought “if it was going to happen this way, I am glad it happened this early.”
+I am blessed with two children already.
+Although it was disappointing to learn I will not be having a third child, I realize that this time, it was not meant to be.

 I smiled at the doctor, asked a few questions, and left to meet my friend Julie for lunch.
 I called my husband to update him and then sent a text to some of my girlfriends, letting them know the news.
 Within minutes, a few of them showed up at the restaurant.

 It is so important to have a strong support system.
-For me, I get a lot of support from my friends.
+For me, I get a lot of miscarriage support from my friends.
 There is something about a strong bond between women that is so powerful and therapeutic.
-Thankfully, I’ve had these types of friendships since I was little.
+Thankfully, I’ve enjoyed close friendships since childhood.
 They got me through many hard times in my life, especially in my younger years.
 Click to read about my life growing up – I think you’ll find it interesting.

 As I wait for Dave to come home from work to talk about the lost baby, I feel peaceful.
 Will we try again?
 Hmmm, today, I say no. But who knows what tomorrow will bring.
 For now, I think I will just BE.
 No regrets.
 No what ifs.
 Just live in the moment.